datamade/bga-payroll/README.md

 `docker-compose.yml`, run `docker-compose logs -f <SERVICE_NAME>`, e.g.,
 `docker-compose logs -f app`.

-The migrations should run via the migration service when you do `docker-compose up`, but we've had issues with race conditions in the past.
-In this case, run `docker-compose run --rm app python manage.py migrate`.

 ### Adding data

 The application will work without data, but if you'd like to add some,